top of page

 Research interests

-What are the origins of the social bonds humans form with others - even strangers - from young ages onwards?
-How do we communicate that we love or trust people without saying a word, using our bodies?
+How do we form social connections?
+How do we communicate that we love or trust others without saying a word, using our bodies?
 And how can social connections enhance mental health and wellbeing?

 Brief bio